 How to make homemade butter from expired cream

 Yields about 1/3 butter (to keep) and 2/3 whey (to discard)

 Electric mixer or food processor

-It’s really that easy to have amazing, fresh butter to spread on your bread.
-What’s your favourite base to spread butter on?
+It’s really that easy to have amazing, fresh butter to use.
+What’s your favourite dish to use butter in?